-Anthony’s Key Resort rang in the New Year BIG in 2015!
-Whale shark BIG!
-Although observed more frequently in the months of March-April and August-September, whale sharks have been regularly sighted around Roatan for several weeks in January 2015.
-Many of our guests have had multiple opportunities to get up close and personal with these gentle giants of the sea.
-Our experienced captain and crew at Anthony’s Key Resort know just where and what to look for when spotting these amazing creatures.
-Many of our guests list their whale shark experiences with us as their most amazing animal encounter.
-This is just one of the many reasons to make AKR your next vacation destination!
+Anthony’s Key Resort is a mecca for unforgettable scuba diving and offers a vibrant marine life.
+Whale shark sightings are common to those diving off the coast of off Roatan and the Bay Islands.
+Many of our guests have had multiple opportunities to get up close with these gentle giants.
+Our experienced captain and crew at Anthony’s Key Resort know just where to look when spotting these amazing creatures.
+Many of our guests list their whale shark experiences with us as their most amazing animal encounters.
+Start planning your next tropical getaway and make a memory that will last a lifetime!

 More About Whale Sharks

 The whale shark (Rhincodon typus) is a slow-moving filter feeding shark and the largest known fish species.
 The largest confirmed individual had a length of 41.50 ft and a weight of more than 47,000 lbs.
 Common sizes are seen around Roatan range between 20ft and 35ft.
 These sharks feed on plankton and small fish and will migrate to areas where these foods are plentiful.
-Roatan is in a unique position being situated close to a large, deep trench that creates an upwelling of nutrients into the sunlit zone of the ocean.
-Whale sharks sightings usually occur in the middle of large boils, or bait balls.
-Boils involve large groups of tuna feeding at the surface